 How to Find Surrogates with a Matching Program

 There are many professionals who can help you to find a surrogate.
 Most surrogacy matching programs work throughout the United States and can help you to find a surrogate in a state with favorable surrogacy laws.
-While many matching programs refer to themselves as “agencies,” they are more appropriately called “matching programs” because they are not currently regulated by the state, although that will change once the New York Child Parent Security Act goes into effect in February of 2021.
+However if you wish to pursue your surrogacy arrangement under New York law, the matching program must be licensed by the New York State Department of Health.

 If you decide to work with a matching professional, that professional should take the time to get to know a little about you, including your personal preferences and the ideal profile for your prospective surrogate.
 The information the program gathers is often used to match you with a surrogate already working with their program or within the program’s network.
 While many matching programs pre-screen potential surrogates before matching with intended parents, there are other programs which don’t start the screening process until the surrogate has been matched with intended parents.
 Some intended parents find the services provided by matching professionals to be invaluable because many of these programs support you through every step of the surrogacy process rather than limiting their services to just finding a surrogate mother.

 How to Find a Surrogate Mother Without a Matching Program

 Some intended parents may prefer not to work with a matching program either because they want to be more involved in the process or because they don’t want to pay the fees charged by matching programs.
 For that reason, they may choose to find a surrogate in New Jersey or New York on their own.
 There are a few ways to go about this independent surrogate search which include:

 - Online and print surrogacy classifieds ads